5 Signs Water Leaking From Ceiling Points to Your Roof

 5. Sagging Ceiling

 A sagging ceiling is an urgent sign that your roof leak has caused significant water damage.
-This can occur when water accumulates above the ceiling, causing the material to weaken and sag under the weight.
+This can occur when water leaks from ceiling accumulate above, causing the material to weaken and sag under the weight.
+Severe water damage can weaken ceiling drywall, leading to a sagging ceiling due to water leaking from ceiling.

 How to Test